blanchette/logical_verification_2021/README.md

  * Follow [the detailed Lean installation instructions](https://leanprover-community.github.io/install/macos_details.html), ensuring you use the Intel version of homebrew.
-Note: you'll need to install the `lean` VSCode extension (unique name: `jroesch.lean`).
-There is also a `lean4` extension, but that one does not work for this course.

 * Open a Rosetta terminal.